 Declaration of commitment

-The signing of this document, counts as a declaration of commitment to the duties of a supporting partner.
+The signing of this document counts as a declaration of commitment to the duties of a supporting partner.
 The Supporting partner can list below, in which realms they see themselves as being able to support the EGDC project in Phase II.

 List of Activities: